obsidiansystems/obelisk/README.md

 nix-build -A haskell-nix.serverExe.js
 # or: nix build .#haskell-nix.serverExe.wasm

-# The js target built with the nixpkgs driver
+# The same targets built with the nixpkgs driver
 nix-build -A nixpkgs.serverExe.js
+nix-build -A nixpkgs.serverExe.wasm

 # OCI container image
 nix-build -A haskell-nix.containerImage.wasm